Latent Feature and Attention Dual Erasure Attack against Multi-View Diffusion Models for 3D Assets Protection: Method

 To match the dimension of $m$, we calculate $M'$ by firstly extracting the foreground mask $M$ of the input image.
 Then we resize it to $(\sqrt{D}, \sqrt{D})$ and reshape it to $(1, D)$ to gain the foreground mask of each row and repeat it $D$ times to gain the foreground mask for each view and domain.
 Finally, according to different attention mechanisms, we further repeat it to $(D,D)$, $(D,D*n_v)$, $(D,D*N_d)$ respectively for self-attention, multi-view attention and cross-domain attention.

 In summary, the abovementioned $L_{FE}$ and $L_{AE}$ are eventually combined to form the dual erasure loss as shown in Eq. (\ref{equation7}). $\alpha$ is the weight to control the balance of the two losses.
 We use PGD~\cite{madry2017towards} to update the perturbations.
-The training process is illustrated in Algorithm~\ref{algorithm1}.
+The training process is illustrated in Supplementary Material.

 It is worth noting that the calculation of attention erasure loss is related to the sampling of time steps.
 Due to memory constraints, it is challenging to directly optimize the attention loss at all time steps simultaneously.
 Therefore, we use the Monte Carlo algorithm to randomly sample time steps for optimization.